 [button]Read More: How bike geometry works[/button]

-Again, this is a generalization, but gravel bikes are designed for gravel and dirt roads and prioritize comfort to cope with bumps, cracks, and rough roads.
+Again, this is a generalization, but since gravel bikes are designed for gravel and dirt roads they prioritize comfort more to cope with rough roads.
 The biggest factor in comfort is tire size, and because gravel bikes use significantly wider tires that can be run at lower pressures, they’ll always feel plusher.
 Many gravel bikes also have extra compliance designed into the frame itself to mellow out bumps and vibration.

 This doesn’t mean road bikes are uncomfortable.
 On regular paved roads, most road bikes are plenty comfortable, and the stiffer frames make them feel efficient and snappy.
 Once you venture off onto broken pavement, dirt, and gravel though, the limits of skinny tires and stiff frames become apparent.
 Roadies seeking to enhance their comfort should look to endurance bikes.
 They can fit wider tires, and popular models like the Specialized Roubaix and Trek Domane increase compliance with special shock-absorbing technologies added to the frames — the same technologies found on their respective gravel counterparts.

 Here’s another general statement: road bikes weigh less than comparable gravel bikes.
 Of course, super heavy road bikes and featherweight gravel bikes exist, so take note of the word “comparable.”
 Compare a road and gravel bike from the same manufacturer, with the same frame material, and comparable builds and the gravel bike is always heavier.
 There are a few factors that contribute to this, but the biggest difference comes from gravel bikes having larger tires and beefier frames.
 Don’t think too much about this though, because the weight difference is usually only a couple of pounds, and bike weight really isn’t that important.